Ava Gardner: Marriages

+Ava Gardner was married three times, her first marriage being at age 19.
 Soon after Gardner arrived in Los Angeles, she met fellow MGM contract player Mickey Rooney; they married on January 10, 1942.
-The ceremony was held in the remote town of Ballard, California because MGM studio head Louis B. Mayer was worried that fans would desert Rooney's Andy Hardy movie series if it became known that their star was married.
+The ceremony was held in the remote town of Ballard, California, because MGM studio head Louis B. Mayer was worried that fans would desert Rooney's Andy Hardy movie series if it became known that their star was married.
 Gardner divorced Rooney in 1943, citing mental cruelty, privately blaming his gambling and womanizing.
 She did not ruin his on-screen image as the clean-cut, judge's son Andy Hardy that the public adored.

 Gardner's second marriage was equally brief, to jazz musician and bandleader Artie Shaw, from 1945 to 1946.
 Shaw previously had been married to Lana Turner.
 Gardner's third was to singer and actor Frank Sinatra from 1951 to 1957.
 She later said in her autobiography that he was the love of her life.
 Sinatra left his wife Nancy for Gardner, and their marriage made headlines.